Future of the Russian Navy: Future aircraft carriers

-In December 2021, a First Vice-chairman of Military-Industrial Commission of Russia Andrey Yelchaninov stated in an interview that the construction of a new aircraft carrier is being considered for the new State Armament Program for 2024–2033.
-Work is currently underway to assess the financial and technological risks in the construction of such a ship.
+In December 2021, a First Vice-chairman of Military-Industrial Commission of Russia Andrey Yelchaninov stated in an interview that the construction of a new aircraft carrier was being considered for the new State Armament Program for 2024–2033.
 In the new naval doctrine approved on 31 July 2022, the development of new modern shipbuilding facilities in the Far East was mentioned, particularly for the construction of large vessels such as aircraft carriers.

-In an interview on 15 August 2022, the head of United Shipbuilding Corporation Alexei Rakhmanov stated that the company is ready to build any large warship, including aircraft carriers, after the modernisation of Severnaya Verf is completed.
+Then, in an interview on 15 August 2022, the head of United Shipbuilding Corporation Alexei Rakhmanov stated that the company was ready to build any large warship, including aircraft carriers, after the modernisation of Severnaya Verf is completed.
 He also confirmed that if the construction of a new aircraft carrier is approved, the majority of the work will be done at Severnaya Verf.

+However, none of these initiatives have advanced and with Russia's 2024 decision to seemingly remove its sole existing aircraft carrier from service, it was unclear what role aircraft carriers would have in the future Russian navy.

 Destroyers

 In 2014 it was reported that the specification had been signed off for a new anti-air destroyer.
-Twelve ships of the 10,000 tonne Lider class are planned to enter service, split between the Northern and Pacific Fleets.
-Undecided whether versions will use nuclear or conventional power but they will carry the ABM-capable S-500 SAM and Kalibr (SS-N-30) and (SS-N-27) cruise missiles.
+Twelve ships of the 19,000 tonne Lider class are planned to enter service, split between the Northern and Pacific Fleets.
+Undecided whether versions will use nuclear or conventional power but they will carry the ABM-capable S-500 SAM and Kalibr (SS-N-30) and SS-N-27 cruise missiles.
 The Lider-class destroyer concept is a project of JSC Severnoye.
 In May 2015, Jane's reported that the Krylov State Research Center has also developed the Project 23560 destroyer design concept.

 Initial reporting said that these ships would enter service in 2023–2025.
 In January 2018 however it was reported that detailed design phase will start after 2020 and construction in 2025.
 On 18 April 2020 Russian newspaper Interfax reported that the Severnoye Design Bureau had suspended development on the Lider.
 However, in June Alexei Rakhmanov, head of the United Shipbuilding Corporation, reported that the Lider project was still moving forward.